Training to become a PCSO

 Obviously we teach people about the law, but we link the legislation back to some of the real-life issues that PCSOs will face out in the community – things such as domestic violence or dealing with people who have mental health problems.
 It’s a very practical approach.

-Being a PCSO is about problem-solving, engagement and being aware of different perspectives, so during your periods of tutorship, you will encounter a number of scenarios, such as public order offences, or suspicious activity.
+Being a PCSO is about problem-solving, engagement and being aware of different perspectives, so during your period of tutorship, you will encounter a number of scenarios, such as public order offences, or suspicious activity.
 The trainees really don’t know what they’re going to be faced with, so it’s a good opportunity to put into practice everything they have learnt in the classroom.
 The tutor will assess how the trainees deal with each incident.

 An important part of being a PCSO is working with community groups and agencies – after you learn about specific subjects within your training, we will arrange for you to attend a relevant placement as part of your on the job learning.
 We have had PCSOs do placements at the Salvation Army, with disability or homeless charities, with domestic abuse services and many other organisations.